Student Mental Health Policy

 - Leading and supporting the implementation of action plans that support mental health and well-being of students.

-Faculty and Staff are responsible for:
+Employees are responsible for:

-- Creating a safe, inclusive environment supportive of student wellbeing.
+- Creating a safe, inclusive environment supportive of student well-being.

 Students are responsible for: